Therapy for pregnancy and postpartum mental health in NYC

 Whether you are the birthing parent or partner - you are deserving of dedicated support to process the unique feelings that come in this season.
 There may be many “nobody ever told me” moments along the way, but you can face them with caring, knowledgeable support.
 Being empowered with practical coping skills from a perinatal therapist gives you a solid foundation as you navigate parenthood.
 To learn more, book a free, 15-minute consultation with us today.

-Pregnancy & postpartum mental health concerns
+Common pregnancy & postpartum mental health concerns

 Postpartum mood fluctuations (anxiety or depression)